LinogeFly/twitch-language-filter/README.md

 # About

 This is a browser extension for [twitch.tv](https://www.twitch.tv) that allows to filter live channels by broadcaster language.
-Currently, the following platforms are supported:

-- Extension for Google Chrome.
-Available in Chrome Web Store, [here](https://chrome.google.com/webstore/detail/twitch-language-filter/ggddmnfeapafllbpabanhhgmimlngbfe).

-# How to use

-User Guide will be here soon.
+BUT, recently Twitch added their own standard language filtering feature so there is no point in this excension anymore, RIP.

 # Known issues